 Time off to Vote

 All eligible employees are encouraged to vote.
-While many polling facilities are open to accommodate working voters, employees eligible to vote in an election may take time off on Election Day for a reasonable period to vote without loss of wages or salary.
-A reasonable period includes the time necessary to appear at the employee's polling place, cast a ballot, and return to work on the day of that election.
+While many polling facilities are open to accommodate working voters, employees eligible to vote in an election may take time off during the early voting period prior to or on Election Day for a reasonable period to vote without loss of wages or salary.
+A reasonable period includes the time necessary to appear at the employee's polling place, cast a ballot, and return to work.

 “Election” for purposes of this section includes a regularly scheduled state primary or general election, an election to fill a vacancy for a US senator or representative, and a presidential primary.